Passports & Travel Visas

 It is the responsibility of each traveler to determine passport and visa requirements and comply with them and to secure the proper travel documents.
 To avoid disappointment and unnecessary expenses, please carefully review the requirements so that you can obtain all necessary documents well before your trip.
 Requirements are subject to change, often without notice, and we suggest you verify requirements with the relevant embassy or consulate.
 We will not be held responsible for any charges, trip interruptions, or cancellations due to incorrect or missing visas, nor will travel insurance cover your lost expenses.

-If you are a U.S. citizen and have booked a tour or package with Scheduled Dates, we will send you complete visa instructions and application forms.
+In general, if you are a U.S. citizen and have booked a tour or package with Scheduled Dates, we will send you complete visa instructions and application forms.

-If you are not a U.S. passport holder, or have booked a package with Flexible Dates, an Independent Cruise, or one of our other products, you are responsible for obtaining your own visa.
+If you are not a U.S. passport holder, or have booked a package with Flexible Dates or one of our other products, you are responsible for obtaining your own visa.
 Please carefully review your entire itinerary (including all ports of call on cruises) to determine which countries you will visit.
 (Pay special attention to international flight routing, as some countries require visas for transiting through their airports, even if you are en route to another country.)
 Then determine the passport & visa requirements for each country on your itinerary, including whether you may need a multiple-entry visa.
 We recommend using an expedited visa service—see below.

 Need to obtain your own visas?
 Though it is possible to obtain a visa directly from the consulate of the country you're visiting, we recommend using a fee-based visa service, such as our preferred provider for most destinations, VisaHQ.
 Here's why:

 - It is much easier and faster to arrange your visa through a service.

 - You can complete the entire process online, including all forms.

 - Your information is stored on a secure server and can be re-used for multiple visa applications.